The Hoplite Phalanx: A Catalyst for Change in Ancient Greece

 Wealth Disparities and the Financing of War

 The economic stratification inherent in the hoplite system created both opportunities and tensions.
 Wealthy citizens could afford the best equipment and often served in the front ranks (the protostatai), earning glory and influence.
 In some city-states, the richest were required to serve as cavalry (hippeis), a costlier role that included horses and attendants.
 This formalized a military hierarchy that mirrored economic class.
 Yet the enormous expense of war also forced states to develop new financial instruments.
 Athens, for example, imposed a special tax called the eisphora on the richest citizens to pay for military campaigns, and later developed the system of trierarchy (liturgical funding of warships).
 These mechanisms redistributed some of the economic burden of defense, reinforcing the idea that the wealthy owed their prosperity to the polis.
 Over time, the link between property and military obligation became central to Greek thought about justice and citizenship.
+Even Sparta, with its famously austere society, required each full citizen to contribute to his mess hall from his estate, tying land ownership directly to military readiness.

 Political Upheaval and the Birth of Democracy